 Tests are scheduled well in advance with the dates posted in the course outline (syllabus).
-RAD students are expected to take their test on the day it is scheduled unless extenuating circumstances exist, and instructor approves.
+RAD students are expected to take their test on the day it is scheduled unless extenuating circumstances exist and the instructor approves.
+If not approved the student will receive a grade penalty as per the syllabus for that course.

-If the test is not made up by the deadline selected by the instructor, a 10% grade reduction penalty will apply for each day the test is not made up.
+If the test is not made up by the deadline selected by the instructor, a grade reduction penalty will apply as outlined in the syllabus.
+Habitual absences on test days will result in failing the tests.